 +English Lessons FAQs

-There are fifteen hours of English classes per week on all programmes, apart from our Intensive English programme which includes an additional 2 afternoons per week of studying.
+There are twenty lessons of English classes per week on all programmes, apart from our Intensive English programme which includes an additional 2 afternoons per week of studying.
 Each lesson is 45 minutes.

 There are a maximum of 15 students in a class.

 - In London centres we operate a ‘zig-zag’ system, which means students will have classes in the morning and afternoon on alternate days.